gobwas/ws/README.md

 # Why

-Current WebSocket implementations does not allows to use low-level optimizations such reusing buffers between multiple connections and so on.
+Current WebSocket implementations does not allows to use low-level optimizations such as reusing buffers between multiple connections and so on.

 I was looking for tiny RFC6455 implementation that could be used like `ReadFrame()` or `WriteFrame()` but no libraries was found.

 # Status

-This implementation of RFC6455 is passes [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) and currently has
+This implementation of RFC6455 passes [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) and currently has
 71.6% coverage.

 The library is not tagged as `v1.0.0` yet so it could be broken during some improvements